Quantum statistical functions: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec:preliminary}, we review the foundational concepts required for our framework, including classical statistical functions, the path integral generating functional, the canonical purification of quantum states, and the matrix geometric mean.
-Section~\ref{sec:main} presents the core of our theoretical framework.
-We introduce the definitions of single-variable and multivariable quantum statistical functions, and extend them to the conditional regime, using the generalized operator ordering function.
-Here, we also establish the connection to quasiprobability distributions such as the KD, MH, and Wigner distributions, and provide the extended Bochner's theorem.
-In Sec.~\ref{sec:app}, we apply our framework to quantum estimation, introducing the quantum method of moments (QMM) and quantum generalized method of moments (QGMM) for efficient parameter estimation.
-Section~\ref{sec:alternative} compares our approach with other frameworks, specifically those based on the matrix geometric mean and information geometry, to highlight the unique advantages of our framework.
-Finally, we summarize our results and discuss future perspectives in Sec.~\ref{sec:conclusion}.
-Detailed mathematical proofs and the connection to discrete Wigner functions are provided in the Appendices.
+In Sec.~\ref{sec:preliminary}, we review the foundational concepts: classical statistical functions, the path-integral generating functional, the canonical purification of quantum states, and the matrix geometric mean.
+Section~\ref{sec:main} presents the framework: the single-variable, multivariable, and conditional quantum statistical functions, the connection to the KD, MH, and Wigner distributions, the extended Bochner theorem, and the statistical quantities it generates.
+Section~\ref{sec:geometry} analyzes the operator-ordering parameter, including convexity properties and a Golden--Thompson comparison.
+In Sec.~\ref{sec:app}, we develop the QMM and QGMM.
+Section~\ref{sec:alternative} compares our approach with alternatives based on the matrix geometric mean and on information geometry.
+We conclude in Sec.~\ref{sec:conclusion}.
+Detailed proofs and the connection to discrete Wigner functions are provided in the Appendices.